 - 2+ 1TB external drives (for backup)

-- Quicktime (a good video player and video editing program for older formats; easy to use; can be used to make video snippets and frame grabs for multimodal transcripts)
+- Quicktime (a good video player and video editing program for older formats; comes standard on the Mac platform, is available for Windows; easy to use; can be used to make video snippets and frame grabs for multimodal transcripts)

 - VLC (the can opener of media players; opens lots of different current file types; works on all platforms)